jqhoogland/rationalia-starter/LW/Concepts/Road To AI Safety Excellence.md

 - Let there be social reinforcement so that we are not hindered but helped by our instinct for conformity.
 - Let there be high-quality explanations of the material to speed up and ease the learning process, so that it is cheap.

-## Becoming an AIS researcher in 2020
+## Becoming an AIS Researcher in 2020

 What follows is a vision of how things \*could\* be, should this project come to fruition.